fireundubh/playwithfire/skyrim/master-of-disguise.md

 _Only disguises with special base requirements are affected by the priority rule._

+# Unique Disguise Behaviors

+## Bandit Disguises

+The player can wear a bandit disguise comprised of:

+- Fur Armor
+- Fur Helmet
+- Fur Bracers, or Fur Gauntlets (found on Stormcloaks)
+- Fur Shoes, or Fur Boots (found on Stormcloaks)

+All hold guards are hostile to bandits.

+This feature can be toggled from the SkyUI Mod Configuration Menu.

+## Daedric Weapons and Armor

+According to the Vigil of Stendarr, "the Mercy of Stendarr does not extend to Daedra worshippers."
+When the player equips Daedric weapons or armor, Vigilants will attempt to drag the player into the light.
+In addition, Dremora will see the player as aligned with Mehrunes Dagon and will not attack.

+This feature can be toggled from the SkyUI Mod Configuration Menu.

 ## Guard Disguises

 _Currently not available in any version._